WebAssembly/component-model/design/mvp/Explainer.md

 The [`core:module`] production is unmodified by the Component Model and thus components embed Core WebAssembly (text and binary format) modules as currently standardized, allowing reuse of an unmodified Core WebAssembly implementation.
-The next two productions, `core:instance` and `core:alias`, are not currently included in Core WebAssembly, but would be if Core WebAssembly adopted the [module-linking] proposal.
-These two new core definitions are introduced below, alongside their component-level counterparts.
+The next production, `core:instance`, is not currently included in Core WebAssembly, but would be if Core WebAssembly adopted the [module-linking] proposal.
+This new core definition is introduced below, alongside its component-level counterpart.
 Finally, the existing [`core:type`] production is extended below to add core module types as proposed for module-linking.
 Thus, the overall idea is to represent core definitions (in the AST, binary and text format) as-if they had already been added to Core WebAssembly so that, if they eventually are, the implementation of decoding and validation can be shared in a layered fashion.

 The next kind of definition is, recursively, a component itself.
 Thus, components form trees with all other kinds of definitions only appearing at the